Efficient Monitoring of Timed Properties: Timing Uncertainty

-Now monitoring a language of timed infinite words in the setting of timing uncertainty refines timed monitoring in the following way.
-Given a finite symbolic prefix, it is checked whether all concrete realization of this prefix determine the property.
-That is whether all possible infinite extensions of such a concrete realization is included in the monitored property.
-More formally:
+Monitoring a language of timed infinite words in the setting of timing uncertainty refines timed monitoring in the following way.
+Given a finite symbolic prefix, it is checked whether all concrete realizations of this prefix determine the property.
+That is whether all possible infinite extensions of such a concrete realization are included in the monitored property.